 Even though the dollop of Basil-Butter looks thin and runny on this picture, it was very creamy and thick.
-I didn't take time to cool the salmon when putting the butter on it, so it started to melt.
-The salmon looked and smelled so delicious we couldn't wait to eat.
+I didn’t take the time to cool the salmon when putting the butter on it, so it started to melt.
+The salmon looked and smelled so delicious we couldn’t wait to eat.

 Recipe: (Adapted from Better Homes and Gardens Fresh Fish Cook Book)

 1 tablespoon snipped fresh basil or 1 teaspoon dried basil, crushed

 4 salmon steaks cut 1 inch thick about 2 pounds

 1. For butter mixture, in a small mixing bowl combine butter, basil, parsley, and lemon juice.
 Mix till well blended.

 2. Place the fish on a greased rack of an unheated broiler pan.
 Lightly brush fish with some of the butter mixtures.
 Broil 4 inches from the heat for 5 minutes.
 Then using a wide spatula, carefully turn fish over.
 Lightly brush with more of the butter mixture.
 Broil for 3 to 7 minutes more or till fish is done.

 3. To serve, dollop remaining butter mixture on top of fish.
 Makes 4 servings.